juusosav/juusosav/README.md

 # 👋 Hey there!
 I’m Juuso!

-I’m a **C# developer and Unity enthusiast** who loves turning ideas into interactive experiences.
+I’m a **C# developer and Blazor enthusiast** who loves turning ideas into interactive experiences.
 With a background in **public employment and residential services**, I bring a unique mix of **technical precision** and **real-world problem-solving** to every project I work on.

 💡 **Currently exploring** new ways to blend *software design*, *software development*, and *human-centered thinking.*